Big Momma's Vocabulator

 (v. i.)
 A print of the foot; a footstep; a footprint; track.

 (v. i.)
-Gait; manner of walking; as, the approach of a man is
+Gait; manner of walking; as, the approach of a man is often known by his step.

 (v. i.)
 Proceeding; measure; action; an act.